taha-parsayan/OPETIA/README.md

 ## How to use
 ### initializations
 OPETIA is running on Linux-based systems.
-First and foremost, the FSL needs to be installed using the following link.
+First and foremost, the FSL needs to be installed using the following link:
 [FSL installation](https://web.mit.edu/fsl_v5.0.10/fsl/doc/wiki/FslInstallation.html)

-Next, the following initializations are required.
+Next, the following initializations are required:
-- Python 2
-- Python 3
->sudo apt-get update
+- sudo apt-get update
+- sudo apt install python2
->sudo apt-get install python-tk
+- sudo apt-get install python-tk
->sudo apt-get install eog
+- sudo apt-get install eog
->module load FSL
+- module load FSL